RyanLuu/ryos/README.md

 # ryos

-An operating system targeting RISC-V in Rust, based on Stephen Marz's blog[^1] and MIT PDOS's xv6-riscv.[^2]
+An operating system targeting RISC-V written in Rust, based on Stephen Marz's blog[^1] and MIT PDOS's xv6-riscv.[^2]

 Because ryos is my attempt to learn more about Rust, RISC-V, and operating system concepts, the source code generally aims for readability, rather than performance.